GlassBricks/typed-factorio/README.md

 }
 ```

-The stages used will select the global variables defined.
+Each stage will define the global variables used in that stage.
 You can include multiple stages, but there are some caveats.
-See [Using multiple stages in the same project](#using-multiple-loading-stages-in-the-same-project) for more info.
+For more info, see [Using multiple stages in the same project](#using-multiple-loading-stages-in-the-same-project).

 ## Usage notes

-Here are some notes on using the types:
+Some more info on using types.

 ### Types for other stages

-No matter which stage(s) are selected, _type_ definitions for all stages are available in the modules `"factorio:settings"`, `"factorio:prototype"`, and `"factorio:runtime"`:
+No matter which stage(s) are selected, type definitions for all stages are available in the modules `"factorio:settings"`, `"factorio:prototype"`, and `"factorio:runtime"`:

 ```ts
 import { BoolSettingDefinition } from "factorio:settings"